Hotel in Barbotan-Les-Termes, France

 The dining room at La Bastide en Gascogne operates under the influence of the Guérard family.
 Michel Guérard is among the most consequential figures in twentieth-century French cooking, responsible for developing cuisine minceur alongside classical Gascon technique at his three-Michelin-star restaurant Les Prés d'Eugénie in nearby Eugénie-les-Bains.
 The menu at La Bastide en Gascogne draws on that heritage through the family's ownership and the seasonal French cooking that defines the dining room's approach.

-Scale, Rates, and Where It Sits in the French Luxury Tier
+Scale, Rates, Where It Sits in the French Luxury Tier

-At 25 rooms, La Bastide en Gascogne operates at a scale that keeps it well inside the small-hotel bracket.
-The rate sits around $395 per night, which positions it below the highest tier of French château and design hotels but above the midrange provincial market.
-For reference, the upper bracket of French luxury hotels, places like Cheval Blanc Paris, Hotel Du Cap-Eden-Roc in Cap d'Antibes, or La Réserve Ramatuelle, price at multiples of this level.
+At 23 rooms, La Bastide en Gascogne operates at a scale that keeps it well inside the small-hotel bracket.
+The hotel sits in a price tier of 4, which positions it below the highest tier of French château and design hotels but above the midrange provincial market.
 La Bastide en Gascogne occupies a different position: more comparable to the category of serious, characterful French provincial hotels that prioritize quality of fabric and table over scale of facility, a group that also includes properties like Château du Grand-Lucé or Château Lafaurie-Peyraguey.

 Planning a Stay at La Bastide en Gascogne

 Barbotan-les-Thermes is in the Gers, reachable from Bordeaux in roughly two hours by road and from Toulouse in a similar drive southeast via the N124 corridor.
 The village itself is small and oriented around the thermal complex, so the property functions as a self-contained base rather than a stepping stone into a larger urban scene.
-Guests should plan accordingly: this is a destination in itself, suited to stays of two nights or more where the rhythm of thermal treatments, walking the village, and dining well constitutes the program.
-For a broader view of what the region offers, our full Barbotan-les-Termes guide covers the town's dining and spa context in more detail.
+Guests should plan accordingly: this is a destination in itself, suited to stays of two nights or more where the rhythm of thermal treatments, walking the village, dining well constitutes the program.

-Rates around $395 per night place it at a level where the decision is essentially direct if the combination of monastic architecture, thermal access, and cooking with Guérard family lineage aligns with what you want from a French provincial stay.
+The price tier of 4 makes the decision straightforward if the combination of monastic architecture, thermal access, cooking with Guérard family lineage aligns with what you want from a French provincial stay.
 Few properties in Gascony offer all three with this degree of integration.

 Recognized By